Spatial and single cell analysis

 Violin plots of Log Intensities per Sample#

-Plottting the distribution of protein intensities across each sample helps to identify any samples with unusual expression patterns or technical issues.
-As expected, the later fractions and Cytosolic supernatant have fewer proteins.
+Plotting the distribution of protein intensities across each sample helps to identify any samples with unusual patterns or technical issues.

 plot_df = dc_filtered.to_df(layer="log_intensities")